Solving Dice Problems with Markov Chains

 programming

 NNG is a broker-less message queue that is a lightweight alternative to ZeroMQ and supersedes the older nanomsg project.
 It offers a more “orthogonal” API and does a few things better than ZeroMQ.
-Thread-safe sockets Websocket transport support POSIX-compliant sockets API True zero-copy messaging … and much more A common messaging pattern is Dealer-Router which can be easily implemented using ZeroMQ’s DEALER and ROUTER sockets.
+Thread-safe sockets Websocket transport support POSIX-compliant sockets API True zero-copy messaging A common messaging pattern is Dealer-Router which can be easily implemented using ZeroMQ’s DEALER and ROUTER sockets.
 Unfortunately, NNG does not have such sockets and implementing the pattern is not trivial.
 Read more...

 Problems with Proxying Images